 It’s always about drawing and relationships!
 The accessibility and gestural qualities of drawing mirror the fluidity of women’s identities and help us see our local environments.
 I love researching, building up an archival surface, the silence of wiping marks away, or questioning traditional structures by drawing on top of painted surfaces.
 Collecting stories of women’s lives and interrogating where and how we exhibit and interact with creative work is a key component of the practice.

-Key influences include the New York Studio School, a Skowhegan residency, Sam Gilliam at the Vermont Studio Center, Columbia University Center for Oral History workshops, Jill Gordon's Feminist Philosophy and Amber Hickey’s recent Contemporary Art and Politics courses at Colby.
+Key influences include the New York Studio School, a Skowhegan residency, Sam Gilliam at the Vermont Studio Center, Columbia University Center for Oral History/INCITE online workshops, and a long history as a worker and Archives staff at Colby College.